 - Berlin WelcomeCard – Have a long layover or unexpected detour in Berlin?
 The Berlin WelcomeCard is a tourist ticket that offers free round-the-clock public transportation, Welcome guide and city map, discounts at local attractions and businesses, including restaurants!
 Prices start at €20,00.
 Visit the Tourist Information kiosk for details.
 Locations: Gate 1, Terminals A and B.

-- Information Desk – The main information desk is located in the main hall of Terminal A. Another one is located in Terminal C. Both will be able to provide passengers with assistance!
+- Information Desk – Have any questions?
+The main information desk is located in the main hall of Terminal A. Another one is located in Terminal C. Both will be able to provide passengers with assistance!

 - Luggage Storage & Lockers – Luggage can be stored for as many hours or days as you need.
 Rates are € 7.20 – € 9.90 per bag/item, per day.
 Luggage wrapping is also available.
 Location: Terminal A, Service Center, Ground Floor Hours: 5:00AM – 10:30PM.

 - Luggage Wrapping – Protect your bags from theft and damage by having your bags wrapped in plastic.
 Locations: Terminal A, Service Center, near Left Luggage.
 Hours: 5:00AM – 9:00PM.
 Rates: €9,50 / standard item • €11,50 / bulky item.

 - Pharmacy – The Metropolitan Pharmacy has a pharmacist to help with any last minute medical needs.
-Location: Terminal A Hours: 7:00AM – 9:00PM A pharmacy vending machine sells first aid kits and over-the-counter medications 24 hours a day in Terminal C (airside, Gates 38-57).
+Location: Terminal A, Landside, Tegel Boulevard.
+Hours: 7:00AM – 9:00PM.
+Additionally, there is a pharmacy vending machine that sells first aid kits and over-the-counter medications 24 hours a day in Terminal C (airside, Gates 38-57).

 - Mobile Charging – A traveller (2019) mentioned seeing wall outlets to charge your devices in Terminal A. The outlets are stationed near working counters with benches (without arms) close by.
 Another reader suggest Coffee Fellows, as they have power outlets along the walls.